TOAST-DOCS/OCR/en/overview.md

-## AI Service > OCR > Document OCR > Overview
+## AI Service > OCR > Overview

-Document OCR service provides a feature to recognize the text area of a business registration certificate, credit card, and ID card and extract text for each area, based on NHN Cloud's optical character recognition (OCR) technology.
+OCR provides a feature to recognize the text area of images and documents and extract the text for each area.
 It can be used by customers who need to create a database for recognized documents or implement document processing automation.

 ## Business Registration Certificate Analysis